esotericfoundation/logo/README.md

 - `svg`
 - `png`

-Keep in mind that the `svg` and `png` formats are used because they provide what is most likely the highest quality for the logo image.
+The `svg` and `png` formats are used because they provide what is most likely the highest quality for the logo image.

 You should use `svg` where possible as our logo is a vector image.